Simple ADCs and DACs

 Earphones / small speakers amps

-There's a bunch of ICs that you can use on a line out that can deal with tiny speakers and headphones.
+There's a bunch of ICs that you can use on a line out that can also deal with headphones (not all op amps are happy driving them directly) and tiny speakers.

 Many of these are effectively op amps with larger power stages